2025 FHA Mortgage Insurance Premiums (MIP)

 Homebuyers can qualify for an FHA loan with lower credit scores and a down payment of 3.5%, but this makes them more of a risk to FHA-approved lenders.
 To counter this risk, mortgage insurance is required.

 There are two types of premiums, one is paid upfront, and the other is annual.
-The upfront mortgage insurance premium (UFMIP) is paid at closing.
-The annual MIP premium is divided by 12 and added to your monthly loan payments, and this is usually, but not always, paid for as long as you have the mortgage.
+The upfront premium (UFMIP) is paid at closing.
+The annual FHA MIP premium is divided by 12 and added to your monthly payment, and this is usually, but not always, paid for as long as you have the loan.

-Do You Pay Mortgage Insurance on Conventional Loans?
+Do You Pay Mortgage Insurance on Conventional Loan Programs?

-Conventional mortgages have insurance payments when your down payment is under 20%.
+Conventional loans have insurance requirements when your down payment is under 20%.
 This is called private mortgage insurance (PMI) and differs from MIP as it’s only required when you have less than 20% equity.

 PMI is based on credit score, debt-to-income ratio, down payment, and mortgage size.
 PMI tends to be higher on larger home loans.
 Premiums range from 0.58% to 1.86% of the loan, so it’s likely more than you will pay for MIP.
 However, you will probably be paying PMI for less time.